jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dictionary/dictionary.rst

 8. Allow custom values - this attribute specifies if field will allow free text input besides selection from predefined dictionary values
 9. Search - this attribute specifies if this field should be eligible for mailbox page search
 10. Dictionary - input for desired dictionary selection.
 Start typing dictionary name and available dictionaries list will appear
-11. Column name (appears after dictionary is selected) - maximum number of characters required for field (standart limit is applied if left empty)
+11. Column name (appears after dictionary is selected) - dropdown selector of a desired column

+When all attributres are set, you can click Save button and field will be added.
+You can click field to see its properties and update them.
+Also you can delete the field in same menu.

 .. image:: pic_dictionary/dictionaryStructured.png
    :width: 600